Chinchilla data-optimal scaling laws: In plain English

 Based on the papers above—particularly 2024 work by Mosaic and Tsinghua—in plain English, and possibly oversimplified:

-For the best performance, and at most sizes and training budgets, if a large language model used to read 20M books during training, then it should instead read 190M books (or 40M books five times!).
+For the best performance, and at 2024 median model sizes and training budgets, if a large language model used to read 20M books during training, then it should instead read more than 190M books (or 40M books five times!).

 Working, assume a 100B parameter model: